 - Check only when the tires are cold.
 If your vehicle has been parked for at least 3 hours and has not been driven for more than 1 mile or 1.5 km, you will get an accurate cold tire inflation pressure reading. - Always use a tire pressure gauge.
-The appearance of the tire can be misleading.
-In addition, tire inflation pressures that are even just a few pounds off can degrade ride and handling. - Do not bleed or reduce tire inflation pressure after driving.
-It is normal for the tire inflation pressure to be higher after driving. - Never exceed the vehicle capacity weight.
-Passengers and luggage weight should be placed so that the vehicle is balanced
+It is difficult to judge if a tire is properly inflated based only on its appearance. - It is normal for the tire inflation pressure to be higher after driving as heat is generated in the tire.
+Do not reduce tire inflation pressure after driving. - Never exceed the vehicle capacity weight.
+Passengers and luggage weight should be placed so that the vehicle is balanced.